Internet-Draft OAuth Mission Cross-Domain August 2026

 Appendix A. End-to-End Example (Non-Normative)

-This appendix continues the end-to-end example of the base profile's appendix across a trust boundary: from the home domain (as.example.com) into a partner domain, and then into the partner's internal microservice call chain.
+This appendix continues the end-to-end example of the issuance profile's appendix across a trust boundary: from the home domain (as.example.com) into a partner domain, and then into the partner's internal microservice call chain.
 It is illustrative and adds no normative requirements.
 The final intra-domain hop shows one deployment-local way to carry Mission context in a Transaction Token [I-D.draft-ietf-oauth-transaction-tokens].
 Identifiers and hash values are illustrative and are not computed from the displayed JSON.

 The chain crosses boundaries in two distinct ways, and seeing why is the point of the example: